aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/shape-options/working-with-the-threedformat-of-shape-or-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
-Aspose.Cells for JavaScript via C++ provides the [Shape.threeDFormat](https://reference.aspose.com/cells/javascript-cpp/shape/#threeDFormat--) property along with [ThreeDFormat](https://reference.aspose.com/cells/javascript-cpp/threedformat) class to work with the 3-D Format of shape or chart.
-The [ThreeDFormat](https://reference.aspose.com/cells/javascript-cpp/threedformat) class contains different properties which can be set to achieve different results as per application requirements.
+Aspose.Cells for JavaScript via C++ provides the [Shape.threeDFormat](https://reference.aspose.com/cells/javascript-cpp/shape/#threeDFormat--) property along with the [ThreeDFormat](https://reference.aspose.com/cells/javascript-cpp/threedformat) class to work with the 3‑D format of a shape or chart.
+The ThreeDFormat class contains various properties that can be set to achieve different results according to application requirements.

 ## **Working with the ThreeDFormat of Shape or Chart**
-The following sample code loads the [source excel file](5115419.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of [Shape.threeDFormat](https://reference.aspose.com/cells/javascript-cpp/shape/#threeDFormat--) property and then saves the workbook in the [output excel file](5115410.xlsx).
+The following sample code loads the source Excel file (5115419.xlsx), accesses the first shape in the first worksheet, sets the sub‑properties of the [Shape.threeDFormat](https://reference.aspose.com/cells/javascript-cpp/shape/#threeDFormat--) property, and then saves the workbook to the output Excel file (5115410.xlsx).

 ```html
 <!DOCTYPE html>